-1.12.2.3 Adding Key Store Passwords to the Credential Store
+1.7.2.3 Adding Key Store Passwords to the Credential Store

 You must add passwords for the Oracle IRM key store to the credential store with WLST commands.
 A key store password and a password for the generated key were set when the key store was created.
-These passwords are required by the Oracle IRM server.
+These passwords are required by the Rights Server.